Zhurgut/PuzzleIllusion/README.md

 At larger sizes, e.g. 16x16, it becomes virtually impossible to find jigsaw puzzles without duplicate pieces, is there a more sophisticated/mathematical construction method?

-Improve image quality.
-The two latent images that are denoised have to converge to the same image.
-While they do get closer to each other during the process, they only converge in the very last step.
-This last step seems to be a relatively large jump towards the average of the two images in latent space, depending on the prompts.
-Maybe there is more elegant way of handling these final denoising steps...